MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 Currently, Copilot in Power Automate for desktop is only available for users with a work or school account.

 > [!NOTE]
-> If your environment is in a supported region, you're signed in with a work or school account, and you still can't use "Repair with Copilot" in the Power Automate for desktop experience, contact your Power Platform administrator.
+> If the environment is in a supported region, you're signed in with a work or school account, and you still can't use "Repair with Copilot" in the Power Automate for desktop experience, contact the Power Platform administrator.
 An admin can turn Copilot off or on in the Power Platform admin center.

 ## Repair a flow at runtime